-The Penn Vet Working Dog Center is excited to offer internships without credit to high school and college students as well as to those seeking academic credit within the guidelines of your academic institution.
+The Penn Vet Working Dog Center is excited to offer internships for college students seeking academic credit within the guidelines of their academic institution.

-Internships are available in, but not exclusive to, the areas of veterinary medicine, dog training, behavioral science, non-profit management, criminal justice, database management, bioinformatics, and statistical analysis.
+Internships are in the areas of veterinary medicine, dog training, behavioral science, non-profit management, criminal justice, database management, bioinformatics, and statistical analysis.
 An emphasis on research is integral to each of these areas.

 Our internship program is designed for students with a serious interest in working dogs to gain practical experience while helping the Penn Vet Working Dog Center achieve our mission of developing a detection dog breeding/training program that will implement, test, and disseminate the knowledge gained.

 Duties can be tailored to fit into different educational majors as much as practically possible such as non-profit management, digital media, marketing, fundraising, etc.

 New online application available!
 Application process is managed through our partners at Capable Canine.

 Intersession Interns – rolling admission available for fall and spring; accepting applications now.

 How to Apply

 This summer research internship at the Penn Vet Working Dog Center is funded by the Ovarian Cancer Symptom Awareness Organization (OCSA).
 This is a paid summer internship for a first- or second-year veterinary student who is interested in learning more about medical detection and the role of detection dogs.
 The selected intern will be immersed in ovarian cancer detection research and gain hands on experience with our scent detection canines.
 There is a focus on study execution, data acquisition, data analysis and writing.